eCommercePlayer

 You can have the best product in the world, but if your photos look like they were taken in a dungeon, buyers will scroll right past.
 Poor lighting is the single most common quality problem I see in product media.
 Dark, yellowish, or harsh overhead lighting makes products look worse than they are.

-The good news is that great lighting costs nothing.
-Natural daylight from a window is the best light source you have.
-Place your product near a window on an overcast day and you will get soft, even lighting that makes colors accurate and details clear.
-Avoid direct sunlight, which creates harsh shadows.
+• Natural daylight from a window is the best light source you have โ€” place your product near a window on an overcast day for soft, even lighting that makes colors accurate and details clear

 Mistake 3: Wall-of-Text Descriptions

-Buyers scan.
-They do not read paragraphs of text.
+Buyers scan โ€” they do not read paragraphs of text.
 If your description is one long block, the buyer's eye has nowhere to land, and they skip the whole thing.
 That means they miss the details that might have convinced them to buy.

 Mistake 4: Missing Item Specifics